sopac/pacsafe-doc/training/workshop1/pacsafe_concepts.rst

 2. Add in the buildings exposure dataset using the **add vector layer** button.

-The buidings vector layer will now be displayed in the main window.
+The buildings vector layer will now be displayed in the main window.

 3. Open the attribute table of the buildings layer by right clicking on the layer name in the layers panel and selecting **Open attribute table**.